Introducing Antonio Monfreda

-Introducing Antonio Monfreda: part of the creative duo M+A Creative, designer, curator, photographer and adopted Roman, with backstory reads like a fabulous Oscar Wilde tale.
+Part of the creative duo M+A Creative, designer, curator, photographer and adopted Roman, with backstory reads like a fabulous Oscar Wilde tale, Antonio Monfreda is a natural storyteller.
 Born in Venice and raised in Bassano del Grappa, Monfreda studied in London and embarked on a career in economics and communications first at FIAT and then in private banking with Rothschild.
 Come Y2K and Monfreda was curious for more and that meant a return to Italy, in particular Rome where he immersed himself in contemporary art.

 Monfreda believes that “creativity asks you to be versatile because you apply your eyes to everything requested, really.
 So, you give your perspective, your vision.”
 And he is a firm believer in “piuttosto che niente è meglio piuttosto” (something is better than nothing).